 Space is limited.
 Please call Monica Polanco at 508-755-1896 to reserve a seat, if you need an accommodation such as an ASL interpreter or an electronic format presentation please email email@example.com

 Accessible Martial Arts Program

 The Accessible Martial Arts Program is for people with and without disabilities who want to learn and practice self-defense, stretching, exercise, and relaxation techniques.
-The pilot program will start in October and the classes will be held once a month.
-The classes will be held at the YWCA and will run for an hour.
+Registration is now open.

 Please contact Mike Kennedy at 508-755-1401 or firstname.lastname@example.org if you have any questions.

 REV UP is a national program to get more people with disabilities to vote.
 For more information, please contact Mike Kennedy at email@example.com or 508-755-1401.
 Visit the Massachusetts Chapter online: revupma.org